 This weekend's discussion should be one near and dear to all of hearts: our first Android phone.
 When did you buy it?
 What phone was it?
 Why did you pick it?
 Was it terrible?
 Great?
 Liberating?
 Life-changing?
 (Hey, you never know!)

 Android is obviously a common thread for all of us, and our first Android phone was what strung us along to this point, reading (and in my case, later writing for) Android Police and talking about obscure phones and Lollipop and Google Play Services and tons of other things that many people have no freaking clue even really exist.
+But that's what makes a community great, right?
 Read More

 After the successful landing of NASA's Curiosity rover on Mars this month, space exploration is once again at the forefront of everyone's minds.
 While the rover goes about its mission on the red planet, there are plenty of other exciting projects happening closer to home.

 One of those projects is the CubeSat Launch initiative (CSLI), in which nanosatellites built by teams across the United States are hitching a ride into orbit on rockets planned for upcoming launches.
 The satellites are around 4 inches long, have a volume of one quart and weigh in the region of 3 pounds.

 In order for a project to be eligible to participate in the CSLI, it must address aspects of science, exploration, technology development, education or operations.
 Read More